don't buy a St. Moritz made-in-Canada watch

 alternatives

-There are several brands that offer much greater reliability.
-Fashion brands may dabble in rugged designs as this Momentum was meant to be, but the real thing lies elsewhere.
-In my experience the Japanese manufacturers are the reverse of brands like Guess and St Moritz and other short-lived watches I've had: they make no loud claims but instead deliver real reliability.
+Several brands offer far greater reliability.
+While fashion brands may venture into rugged designs like the Momentum, true durability lies elsewhere.
+In my experience, Japanese manufacturers are the opposite of brands like Guess and St. Moritz.
+They make no loud claims but deliver genuine reliability.

-As evidence, I'll start with the Lorus quartz "date-just" homage that was a gift to me from my parents in 1989.
-It lasted fifteen years and cost $85.
+As proof, I'll start with the Lorus quartz "date-just" homage gifted by my parents in 1989, which lasted 15 years and cost $85.

-I'll then move on to my Casio Duro, which lasted eight years and at $50 it cost a quarter of what the St Moritz did before my various replacements.
+Next, I'll mention my Casio Duro, which lasted eight years at $50, costing a quarter of the St. Moritz price.

 related reviews